meashiri/ctf-writeups/gh-pages/content/posts/202306-DanteCTF/index.md

 Searching for the abbreviation of the challenge title, APRS, leads us to this [page on SignalsWiki](https://www.sigidwiki.com/wiki/Automatic_Packet_Reporting_System_(APRS)).
 Automatic Packet Reporting System is a packet system for real time data communications.
 Used by hams for location reporting, weather stations etc. APRS is transported over the AX.25 protocol using 1200 bit/s Bell 202 AFSK on frequencies located within the 2 meter amateur band.

-Further research, led me to a tool called [DireWolf](https://github.com/wb2osz/direwolf) on GitHub, which has a set of utilities to deal with AX.25.
+Further research led me to a tool called [DireWolf](https://github.com/wb2osz/direwolf) on GitHub, which has a set of utilities to deal with AX.25.
 I used a tool in the toolkit called `atest` to extract data from the wave file, which looks like this:
 ```
     DECODED[1] 0:02.175 N0CALL audio level = 63(33/33)
     [0] N0CALL>APN001:!4346.02N\01115.45EgHello flag!
 Pkt 0002/1080